A Fantastic Itinerary To See Paris In 4 Days

 The Pantheon

-Located on Montagne Sainte-Geneviève, the Pantheon is a mausoleum where France’s most notable people such as Rousseau, Voltaire, Marie Curie, Alexandre Dumas, Victor Hugo and Émile Zola are buried.
-Built between 1758 and 1790, it was originally a church.
+Buried at Paris’ Pantheon there are some of France’s most notable people such as Rousseau, Voltaire, Marie Curie, Alexandre Dumas, Victor Hugo and Émile Zola.

 Jardin du Luxembourg